nathanhleung/blog-old.nathanhleung.com/_posts/2016-5-29-quickstart-with-apis.md

 tags: [javascript]
 ---

-APIs are the way the frontend of your application communicates with its backend.
-Consider a simple blog, composed of only posts.
-If these posts are stored in a database on the backend, you'll probably have to do queries like this to get them:
+APIs are a way for the frontend of your application to communicate with the backend (in other words, a way for your user to get the data of your application).
+Consider a simple blog with some posts.
+These posts are likely stored in a database on the backend, and you probably have to run queries like this to access them:

 ```js
 // app.js